mrkaleArduinoLib/gbj_tm1638/README.md

 The library inherits the system *Print* class, so that all regular print functions can be used.
 - Actually all print functions eventually call one of listed write methods, so that all of them should be implemented.
 - If some character (ASCII) code is not present in the font table, i.e., it is unknown for the library, that character is ignored and not displayed.
-- If unknown character has ASCII code of *comma*, *dot*, or *colon*, the library turns on the radix segments of the recently displayed digit (lastly manipulated grid).
+- If unknown character has ASCII code of *comma*, *dot*, or *colon*, the library turns on the radix segments of the recently displayed digit.
 Thus, the decimal points or colon can be present in displayed string at proper position and does not need to be control separately.

 #### Syntax
 	size_t write(uint8_t ascii);